kalekdev/uni/semester-1/nus-1/notes.typ

   U_12 = phi_1 - phi_2 = integral_0^l arrow(E) arrow(d s) = E_x l = (I l) / (kappa A)
 $

-Resistance can be expressed in terms of resistivity (and thus $kappa$) as:
+Resistance of the cylinder (and therefore most wires) can be expressed in terms of resistivity (and thus $kappa$) as:
 $
   R = (rho_R l) / A = l / (kappa A)
 $